Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 Deer understand that there will not be as much food during this time of year.
 The lack of food is why they will eat as much as they can in the seasons before.

 By storing enough energy, the deer are ready for when the rough winter comes.
 Although their food supplies are lower in the winter, the deer will not need to eat as much.
-This is due to the fact that they have this reserve of energy.
+This is because they have this reserve of energy.

 Deer choose foods that are easy to digest in the winter.
 Due to their metabolism decreasing, digestible food is preferred.
 By choosing easier to digest plants and trees, the deer do not have to expend the same energy to digest heavy meals.

-With the little food available, deer can not spend significant calories to break down the tastiest foods and extract better nutrients when there are foods that are easier to digest.
+With the little food available, deer can not spend significant calories to break down the tastiest foods and extract better nutrients when they are easier to digest.

 Deer are herd animals and do not function well when alone.
 When groups of deers assemble, they also protect each other.
 It is common to see a group with deer looking in different directions, watching for predators.